-Goddess Sita is one of the most famous goddesses in Hindu history, a symbol of meekness and devotion.
+Goddess Sita is one of the most famous Hindu goddesses, symbolizing humility and devotion.
 She is sung in the Ramayana as the virtuous wife of the protagonist Lord Rama.
-Since Devi Sita was found while ploughing the field, therefore, Sita is also known as the goddess of arable land.
+Since Devi Sita was found while plowing the field, Sita is also known as the goddess of arable land.

-The goddess Sita is praised as the daughter of the Earth, and also kindness and femininity are embodied in her, therefore she serves as the ideal woman in ancient Hindu history.
-Sita is considered the symbol of the ideal daughter, wife, mother, and queen.
-She embodies all the characteristics with which a woman should be described.
+The goddess Sita is praised as the daughter of the Earth, and kindness and femininity are embodied in her.
+Therefore she serves as the ideal womanly virtue in ancient Hindu history.
+Sita is considered the symbol of the perfect daughter, wife, mother, and queen.
+She embodies all the characteristics with which a Hindu woman should be described.

 Birth of Devi Sita

 Goddess Sita is considered to be one of the incarnations of Goddess Lakshmi.
-The birth and death of Sita, as well as her whole life story, is very unusual.
+The birth and death of Sita, as well as her whole life story, are very unusual.

-Ramayana describes her birth story in such a way: King Janaka, ruler of Mithila kingdom had remained without children and so he was a little sad, although he was a self-realized saint and wise man.
-At the same time, Rakshasas and Asuras were creating all sorts of problems on the Earth.
+Ramayana describes her birth story in such a way: King Janaka, ruler of the Mithila kingdom, had remained without children, so he was a little sad, although he was a self-realized saint and wise man.
+At the same time, Rakshasas and Asuras were creating all sorts of problems on Earth.

-Bhumi Devi, the earth goddess turned to Lord Vishnu and said: Oh Vishnu, please incarnate in this world, help me.
-Then Vishnu said: Ok, I will incarnate as Rama, my next avatar will be Rama.
+Bhumi Devi, the earth goddess, turned to Lord Vishnu and said: Oh Vishnu, please incarnate in this world and help me.
+Then Vishnu said: Ok, I will incarnate as Rama, and my next avatar will be Rama.
 Also, Lakshmi will incarnate within you.
-Lakshmi and Bhumi Devi, you two together will take on a human form.
+You two, Lakshmi and Bhumi Devi, will take on a human form together.
 So Sita was born out of a furrow, for Bhumi Devi was mother earth.
 Mother Earth gave birth to a baby of her own accord.
-This baby was a manifestation of Bhumi Devi and at the same time of Lakshmi.
+This baby was a manifestation of Bhumi Devi and, at the same time, of Lakshmi.

-Janaka, the king, ushered in the ploughing season every year by pulling the plough himself.
-Back then, farming was particularly important that farming be done with divine blessings.
+Janaka, the king, ushered in the plowing season every year by pulling the plow himself.
+Back then, farming was essential to be done with divine blessings.

-When the time to plough came, a certain ritual was performed to receive blessings for ploughing and the future harvest.
-The king also took part and pulled the first plough.
-While Janaka was ploughing the field, he found a little girl in a furrow.
-Since no one else knew where the child came from, Janaka adopted the child and named it Sita, born out of a furrow.
-Because of this supernatural way of birth, Sita is called Ayonija (which means not born from the womb).
+When the time to plow came, a ritual was performed to receive blessings for plowing and the future harvest.
+The king also took part and pulled the first plow.
+While Janaka was plowing the field, he found a baby girl in a furrow.
+Since no one else knew where the child came from, Janaka adopted it and named it Sita, born out of a track.
+Because of this supernatural way of birth, Sita is called Ayonija (not taken from the womb).

 Goddess Sita was born in Navami, on the 9th lunar day, in the month of Vaishakha of the Hindu calendar (one month after Rama Navami).
-Sita is also called Bhumija (earth), Dharanisura (carrier), Parthivi (broad) – all these names are reduced to one and mean the daughter of the earth.
-Since the father’s name is Janaka, accordingly, Sita was often called by his name – Janaki.
+Sita is also called Bhumija (Earth), Dharanisura (carrier), and Parthiv (broad) – all these names are reduced to one and mean the daughter of the Earth.
+Since the father’s name is Janaka, Sita was often called by his name – Janaki.

 The goddess Sita plays the leading role in the Ramayana.
-According to the Ramayana, only she was able to move the Shiva Dhanush which was found by the ancestor of Janaka.
-Therefore, King Janaka decided to marry his daughter to a man who was distinguished by the same strength.
-To this end, Janaka announces a competition to draw the bow.
-Anyone who can cope with this difficult task, he promises to marry his daughter.
+According to the Ramayana, only she could move the Shiva Dhanush, which the ancestor of Janaka found.
+Therefore, King Janak decided to marry his daughter to a man distinguished by the same strength.
+To this end, King Janak announces a competition to draw the bow.
+Anyone who can cope with this challenging task promises to marry his daughter.

 Many princes tried to draw the bow, but none of them succeeded.
-Only Rama was able not only to draw the bow but also to break it.
-Rama fulfilled Janaka’s requirements for Sita to marry.
+Only Sri Rama was able not only to illustrate the bulge but also to break it.
+Sri Rama fulfilled Janaka’s requirements for Sita to marry.
 The wedding took place on Vivaha Panchami.
-Rama married Sita, Bharata married Mandavi.
-Lakshmana married Urmila and Shatrughna married Shrutakirti.
+Sri Rama married Sita, and Bharata King married Mandavi.
+Lakshmana married Urmila, and Shatrughna married Shrutakirti.

 Exile to forest and Abduction by Ravana

-Rama frees her and kills Ravana during the war, however, Rama required Sita to prove her chastity by walking through fire.
+Rama frees her with the help of an army of monkeys and kills the king of Lanka during the war.
+However, Rama required Sita to prove her innocence by walking through the fire (Agni Pariksha).
 Because of Sita’s purity, the fire did not burn her, and the coals became lotus blossoms.

-The couple returned to Ayodhya and Rama was crowned by the king.
+The couple returned to Ayodhya, and the king crowned Rama.
 Rama believed in Sita’s chastity, but some of Rama’s counselors and citizens began to talk about her.
-Sita had to leave the palace, she went to the hermitage of the sage Valmiki and gave birth to her two sons Kusha and Lava.
-She raised the sons in the hermitage.
+Sita had to leave the palace and go to the hermitage of the sage Valmiki and give birth to her two sons, Kusha and Lava.
+She raised the sons in the sanctuary.
 When they met with Rama one day, he recognized them as his sons.
-And after that, the earth opened and Sita went back to her mother, the earth.
-Her body was taken by Mother Earth, and her soul went to Vaikuntha.
+And after that, the Earth opened, and Sita returned to her mother, the Earth.
+Mother Earth took her body, and her soul went to Vaikuntha.

 Sita means the one who is always connected with Rama.
 Sita is the power of Rama.
 Sita is love.
-Sita is also called the furrow because Sita was found during the ritual of ploughing.
-Which is to say, Sita comes from the earth.
+Sita is also called the furrow because Sita was found during the plowing ritual.
+Which is to say, Sita comes from the Earth.
 Sita is the goddess of nature.